mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-3.md

 So it pretty much reads like this:
 "the setQuery method of the loadContext gets called once with a query parameter, that has a query string which looks like this: 'select ...'"

-When you look at the [whole test class](https://github.com/mariodavid/cuba-example-testing-artifacts/blob/d9d9b09287a8b7a38254bb671e2aad2ae607eb3a/modules/core/test/com/company/ceta/service/OrderInformationServiceBeanSpec.groovy) you will notice that the test are totally different kind than we saw in the first example.
+When you look at the [whole test class](https://github.com/mariodavid/cuba-example-testing-artifacts/blob/d9d9b09287a8b7a38254bb671e2aad2ae607eb3a/modules/core/test/com/company/ceta/service/OrderInformationServiceBeanSpec.groovy) you will notice that the tests are of totally different kind than we saw in the first example.
 Here are just the descriptions of the test cases:

 {% highlight groovy %}
 def "findLatestOrder passes the correct SQL query to the loadContext"()  { /*...*/ }